nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 10             Life In a Glasshouse         18.7413
 ```

 We have a winner!
-"True Love Waits" is officially the single most depressing Radiohead song to-date.
+"True Love Waits" is officially the single most depressing Radiohead song to date.
 To visualize the results, I plotted the sentiment score of each song with the `highcharter` package.

 ```r
 track_df %>%